Biden launches 2020 bid warning ‘soul’ of America at stake

 Biden, a former U.S. senator from Delaware, pledged in an online video to be “much more mindful” of respecting personal space but joked two days later that he “had permission” to hug a male union leader before addressing the group’s national conference.

-Biden also has been repeatedly forced to explain his 1991 decision, as Senate Judiciary Committee chairman, to allow Anita Hill to face difficult questions from an all-male panel about allegations of sexual harassment against Supreme Court nominee Clarence Thomas, who later was confirmed to the high court.

-He has since apologized for his role in the hearing.
-But in the #MeToo era, particularly after the contentious confirmation of Supreme Court Justice Brett Kavanaugh, the episode remains a significant political liability.

-Likewise, Biden once played a key role in anti-crime legislation that had a disproportionately negative impact on African Americans.
-And while several 2020 Democratic contenders have embraced the possibility of reparations to African Americans for slavery in recent weeks, Biden last month struggled to explain comments he made as a freshman senator in 1975 about the school busing debate.
+On another issue he’ll have to address throughout the campaign, Biden once played a key role in anti-crime legislation that had a disproportionately negative impact on African Americans.
+And last month he struggled to explain comments he made as a freshman senator in 1975 about the school busing debate.

-His first White House bid in 1988 ended after a plagiarism scandal.
-He dropped out of the 2008 race after earning less than 1% of the vote in the Iowa caucuses.
-Later that year, Obama named Biden as his running mate.

-Boyd Brown, a prominent South Carolina Democrat backing Beto O’Rourke, said Biden’s opening salvo stands out.
+Despite the challenges, his high-profile status in the race may make it difficult for his competitors.
+New Jersey Sen. Cory Booker cast Biden’s announcement as a direct threat to his own campaign in a fundraising appeal.

+“The truth is this poses a real challenge for an underdog campaign like ours,” Booker said.

 (Copyright (c) 2019 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)